Configuration Procedures

 PxPlus SQL Server Configuration (UNIX/Linux)

-For a description of UNIX/Linux PxPlus SQL Server components and file locations, see File IO Product Installation and Activation (UNIX/Linux).
+For a description of UNIX/Linux PxPlus SQL Server components and file locations, see ODBC Product Installation and Activation (UNIX/Linux).

 Configuration File

-The server checks for three entries in the pxpsqlsvr.conf file:
+The server checks for these entries in the pxpsqlsvr.conf file:

 TCP/IP Port Number